HomeIoTController/eeg-brainwave-client/README.md

 ## Getting Started

 * Install [Cocoa Pods](https://cocoapods.org/)
-* Run `pod install` in order to install project dependencies
+* Run `cd HomeController && pod install` in order to install project dependencies
 * Open `eeg-brainwave-client.xcworkspace` project file
 * Select a real apple device and click `Run`.
   * This application does not work with the simulator since it uses bluetooth.
 Moreover, MindWave 2 Mobile library (called `libMWMSDK.a`) was only compiled for `arm7` and `arm64`.
 That means this only works in a real device.